EDUCATION DEPARTMENT

 SOLUTION 2.
 DEVELOP A CULTURALLY-RELEVANT K-12 CURRICULUM

-"You can't teach what you don't know."
-Our first solution is to develop African-centered curriculum for all subjects and grade levels for teachers, and a universal online African-centered curriculum for parents and independent learning that provides a more inclusive, accurate, and holistic understanding of African history, culture, and identity.
+“You can’t teach what you don’t know.”
+Our first solution is to build African-centered curricula for all subjects and grade levels—giving teachers, parents, and independent learners access to truthful, holistic knowledge of African history, culture, and identity.